Kaslanaotto/MLCC/README.md

 # MLCC
-Codes backup for The Maching Learning Crash Course Project by Google Inc.
+Codes backup for The Maching Learning Crash Course Project by Google LLC.